Minnesota Cooking: Grilled Fish Using Frozen Fillets

 - Rinse ice crystals off fish.
-Spray with I can't believe it's not butter, and place a thin layer of olive oil on aluminum foil.
-Sprinkle some Bay seasoned salt on foil and place your fish fillets on the salt.
-Sprinkle the fish with the seasoned salt, as well.
+Spray them with butter.
+Place a thin layer of olive oil on a piece of aluminum foil, then sprinkle the foil with some Bay seasoned salt and place your fish fillets on top of the salt.
+Sprinkle the top of the fish with the seasoned salt, as well.

-- Sprinkle some lemon juice across the fillets and grind some peppercorns across the top of the fillets.
+- Sprinkle some lemon juice across the fillets and grind some peppercorns across the top.

-- Turn grill to high heat and place your fish fillets on the foil into the grill.
-Set timer for 20 minutes.
-Keep grill closed while cooking.
+- Turn your grill to high heat and place your fish fillets on the foil, on the grill.
+Set your timer for 20 minutes, and keep the grill closed while you're cooking.

 - When the moisture cooks out of the fish, keep cooking until the moisture around the fish has hardened into a crispy, dried mass.
 The fish is now done.